Marcono1234/hda-fbi-typst-thesis-template/example/content/chapters/04-packages.typ

 #import "/package-imports.typ": chronos
 ```

-By the way, the abbreviations from the glossary, such as #gls("h-da"), use an external package as well.
+By the way, the acronyms -- such as #gls("h-da") -- use an external package as well.